-Until the JOBS Act was signed into law in 2012, investing in the private markets was mostly off-limits to non-accredited investors.
+Until the JOBS Act was signed into law in 2012, investing in private markets was mostly off-limits to non-accredited investors.
 Being an accredited investor was one of the only ways that investors could participate in the private capital markets.

 Since 2012, Regulation A, Regulation Crowdfunding, and other changes have been implemented to make the private markets more accessible to Main Street investors.

 For the first time since 1982, the SEC conducted a comprehensive review of the accredited investor definition and published its findings in 2015.
 The review was mandated as part of the Dodd-Frank Act, which requires a review of the definition every four years.